 “Avatar is the ultimate in Orientalist fantasy.
 When Jake opens his eyes at the end of the film, having defeated the Europeans and sent them packing and having fully, literally become one of the Na’vi, he is living out the dreams of every white neo-pagan, Druid, or Wiccan out there who wants to truly recover a past that is, for the most part, a Romantic fantasy that has no roots in history.
 Unlike Wikus in District 9, who also becomes an oppressed alien but takes up arms against the oppressors because he is a selfish git largely concerned with saving his own ass (a fact that the film is smart enough to admit), Jake is a classic Hollywood hero who is able to be both coloniser and colonised at once.
 He is a coloniser without the need for guilt or any serious reflection on what he has done (he is instrumental in destroying the Na’vi’s village) but he is also colonised in that he can take part in a fantasy culture where everything is sunshine, simplicity, and sacredness.
 Jake is liberal guilt made flesh.”

-Again, this almost sounds like a lampoon, except we know Eric is dead serious, and admittedly not without cause: Cameron goes out of his way to invite the Said-speak at every turn.
-While I have little patience with those who see racism under every rock, in this case it’s hard to miss.
-The film implies — like zillions of films these days — that it takes a white hero to save primitive natives.
-It’s a guilt fantasy about giving up one’s whiteness, but without losing white privilege.
+This may sound almost like a lampoon, but it’s actually a fair point.
+While I have zero patience with those who see racism under every rock, the white savior trope earns its beatings.
+Avatar implies — like zillions of films these days — that it takes a white hero to save primitive natives.
+It’s just a shallow guilt fantasy about giving up one’s whiteness without losing white privilege.
 Cameron’s analog for the Native American Indian is bogus to boot, a Native American Hollywood-projection, with results as ludicrous as the patronization of Islam (and demonization of the Christian crusaders) in Ridley Scott’s Kingdom of Heaven.
-I don’t expect films to be realistic on a documentary level, but they have to do a lot better than this.
+I don’t expect films to be realistic on a documentary level, but they have to do a shitload better than this.

-Avatar gets a rock-bottom (1-star) rating from me, because it’s thoroughly predictable, cliche-ridden, and hollow — even boring, despite the onslaught of CGI dazzle — and yes, Eric, the fantasy colonial formula is part of that hollowness.
+Avatar gets a rock-bottom (1-star) rating from me, because it’s thoroughly predictable, cliche-ridden, and hollow — even boring, despite the onslaught of CGI dazzle — and yes, the colonial white-savior formula is part of that hollowness.

 UPDATE: Yahoo comments on the movie’s alleged racism.
 This part struck me: “Annalee Newitz, editor-in-chief of the sci-fi Web site io9.com, likened Avatar to the recent film District 9, in which a white man accidentally becomes an alien and then helps save them, and 1984’s Dune, in which a white man becomes an alien Messiah.”
 District 9 is a bad comparison, however, because the white “hero” is driven by self-serving motives to the end (as Eric pointed out).
-Dune is a better analogy, though the book (written between 1957-1963, recall) remains a landmark classic and great story — as much as The Adventures of Huckleberry Finn, as far as I’m concerned.
-Accusing Herbert or Twain of racism is like accusing Tolkien of sexism.
-This is the year 2010: Cameron can be held to better standards in a film that is trying to promote a positive message.
-It’s time for stories about natives who can save themselves for a change, without the patronizing leadership of the white man.
+Dune is an even worse example (as I explain here): Paul Atreides is the antithesis of a white savior, bringing about more evil and devastation than the Harkonnens.